louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 <!-- # Hook + Outline -->

-If you've been using `dbt` for a little while, chances are your project has more than 50 models and chances are more than 10 people are building or using dashboards based on those models.
+If you've been using `dbt` for a little while, chances are your project has more than 50 models.
+Chances are more than 10 people are building dashboards based on those models.

 In the best case, self-service analytics users are coming to you with repeting questions about what model to use when.
 In the worst case, they are taking business decisions using the wrong model.

 In this post, I will show you how you can **build a lightweight metadata search engine** on top of your dbt metadata to answer all these questions.
-I hope to show you that `data governance`, `data lineage`, and `data discovery` don't need to be complicated topics and that you can get started today on those roadmaps with my lightweight open source solution.
+I hope to show you that data governance, data lineage, and data discovery don't need to be complicated topics and that you can get started today on those roadmaps with my lightweight open source solution.

 ## Data Governance is Ripe